pinpoint-apm/pinpoint-apm.github.io/documents/system_metric.md

 - Above guide gives you the way to run Pinot locally, in Docker, and in Kubernetes.

 ### 3.1.B Create Pinot Tables
-- Pinot table schema for Pinpoint system metrics is provided in [our github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/metric-module/metric/src/main/pinot).
+- Pinot table schemas for Pinpoint system metrics is provided in [our github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/metric-module/metric/src/main/pinot).
 - Please refer to [Pinot documents](https://docs.pinot.apache.org/basics/components/table#streaming-table-creation) to create necessary tables in your Pinot cluster.
-- Total 4 tables should be created.
+- Total 3 tables should be created.
   - systemMetricDataType: this table saves type informations on collected data.
   - systemMetricTag: this table saves metadata (i.e., host, tags) for collected data.
   - systemMetricDouble: this table saves metric data in double.
-  - systemMetricLong: this table saves metric data in long.

 ## 3.2 Install Kafka
 Kafka enables real-time streaming of system metrics data from Pinpoint collector to Pinot.
 ### 3.2.A Kafka Installation Guide
 Please refer to [this document](https://kafka.apache.org/quickstart) to get Kafka and start the Kafka environment.
 ### 3.2.B Create Kafka Topics for Pinpoint System Metrics
-Create 4 topics with the names below:
+Create 3 topics with the names below:

 - `system-metric-data-type`
 - `system-metric-tag`
 - `system-metric-double`
-- `system-metric-long`

 ## 3.3 Install and Configure Talegraf Agent
 Telegraf collects below metrics information on the host machine: